Beverly Hills Criminal Defense Counsel with Extensive Experience in Domestic Violence Trials Fights Aggressively for Those Accused

 Typical Sentences for Conviction of Criminal Domestic Violence

 - A conviction for battery under Section 243(e)(1) can lead to a fine of up to $2,000, imprisonment in county jail for a term of up to one year, or both; alternatively, the state can also agree to a sentence of probation and participation in batterer’s counseling services.

 - A conviction under Section 243(d) can result in a sentence of imprisonment lasting up to one year in county jail or two to four years in state prison and a restraining order.

 - A felony conviction under Section 273.5 may result in a sentence of imprisonment lasting for up to one year in county jail or two to four years in state prison, a fine of up to $6,000, or both imprisonment and a fine.

 The sooner you obtain quality legal assistance, the better.
-We may be able to negotiate a charge to a lesser offense, or be successful in getting your case dismissed.
-Don’t risk your future in inexperienced hands.
+We may be able to negotiate a charge to a lesser offense, or better resolution of your matter.
 We are dedicated to obtaining the best possible outcome for you.
 We are ready to work aggressively to protect your rights.
-Contact us by phone at 310-246-3900 send an email to email@example.com to request trusted representation.
+Contact us by phone at 310-246-3900 send an email to firstname.lastname@example.org to request trusted representation.